jnf/swftly/README.markdown

 swftly.swiff #send the_swf off to Google's hosted service for conversion

 if swftly.converter_response_code == 200 #success!
-  swftly.process! #buildout the Runtime and SwiffyObject stuffs else
+  swftly.process! #buildout the Runtime and Converted stuffs ...
+  #do some persistence or rendering or whatevs
+else
+  ...
   #do something fancy here like raise a warning or requeue
 end